AlvinSetyaPranata/Shirayuki/README.md

-SHIRAYUKI-chan
+# SHIRAYUKI-chan

+This toosl is a bot for **TORAM ONLINE** that have many features like auto refine, proc materials, and other stuff, and we hope when it completes it can be act as a maid that can help other players to refine, fill, and managing guild bag for storing other player equipment or guild items.

+## Features
+- Smart Refine
+- Smart Proc
+- Auto Farming ( still Vortex only )
+- Auto Chat ( underdevelopment )

-This projects is a bot for TORAM ONLINE and still under development, please be patient, te-hek ;p
+this project under development, please be patient and stay tuned!. te-hek ;p

-WARNING:
+**WARNING:**
-- WE ARE NOT RESPONSIBLE FOR ANYTHING THAT HAPPENED TO YOUR ACCOUNT SUCH AS BANNED ETC, DO IT WITH YOUR OWN RISK!
+WE ARE NOT RESPONSIBLE FOR ANYTHING THAT HAPPENED TO YOUR ACCOUNT SUCH AS BANNED ETC, DO IT WITH YOUR OWN RISK!

-##Features
-- Smart Refine (New)
-- Auto Refine